felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

 ---

 **IMPORTANT NOTE:** Deliveroo Bridge connects to HubRise at the location level.
+For more information about accounts and locations on HubRise, see the [documentation](https://www.hubrise.com/docs/getting-started/#accounts-and-locations).

 ---